drewbourne/mockolate/README.md

             Event.COMPLETE);
     }

 Mockolates do take some time to prepare so we run this [Before] block asynchronously to allow the code generation backend to do its thing.
+See [Writing an Async Test](http://docs.flexunit.org/index.php?title=Writing_an_AsyncTest) in the [FlexUnit](http://flexunit.org/) [wiki](http://docs.flexunit.org/).

 `prepare(Class)` can take more than one Class so go ahead and feed it as many as you like.
 Just be sure to wait till they are complete.